What is a Seed Phrase?

 Why?
-Because storing your seed phrase is unique to you.
+Because seed phrase storage is unique to you.

 Like many things in life: something that works for you, might not work for someone else.
 Everyone is different.

-Storing your seed phrase is specific to what works for you and your situation.
+Seed phrase storage is specific to what works for you and your situation.

 We'll go over some of the most popular ways to store your seed phrase and help you figure out what works for you.